postgresml/postgresml/pgml-docs/docs/blog/data-is-living-and-relational.md

 They are:

-- usually denormalized into a single tabular form, e.g. a CSV file,
+- usually denormalized into a single tabular form, e.g. a CSV file
-- often relatively tiny to medium amounts of data, not big data,
+- often relatively tiny to medium amounts of data, not big data
-- always static, with new rows never added,
+- always static, with new rows never added
-- and sometimes pre-treated to clean or simplify the data.
+- sometimes pre-treated to clean or simplify the data

 As Data Science transitions from academia into industry, these norms influence organizations and applications.
 Professional Data Scientists need teams of Data Engineers to move data from production databases into data warehouses and denormalized schemas which are more familiar, and ideally easier to work with.
 Large offline batch jobs are a typical integration point between Data Scientists and their Engineering counterparts, who primarily deal with online systems.
 As the systems grow more complex, additional specialized Machine Learning Engineers are required to optimize performance and scalability bottlenecks between databases, warehouses, models and applications.